microsoft/ObjectStoreProvider/CONTRIBUTING.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# Rules

+1. Do not push to master.
+Create a branch and push to it.
+The branch policy will forbid this.
+1. You don't need to manually squash your commits.
+All commits will be merged via a squash commit.